Kylie Evans SC

 print vcard

 She is a leading expert in human rights law having published three texts in the area and holds an academic position at the Melbourne Law School as a Senior Fellow.
-Kylie is currently listed in Doyle’s Guide to Leading Administrative & Public Law Barristers – Australia, 2021 and in Best Lawyers Australia for Public Law.
+Kylie is a member of the Queensland Parliament’s human rights advisory panel.

 She holds first class honours degrees in Law from the University of Melbourne and at the University of Cambridge (Masters of Law) and a first class Bachelor of Commerce degree from the University of Melbourne.
 She was Associate to the late Honourable Justice David Hunt AO QC at the International Criminal Tribunal for the former Yugoslavia in 1999 and a Research Fellow for the late Honourable Professor James Crawford AC SC FBA (formerly a Justice of the International Court of Justice) from 2002-2005.